Egg Muffins are a delicious and tasty grab-and-go breakfast.

 Ingredients in Egg Muffins

 Eggs – Use large whole eggs.
-You can also use half egg whites (from a carton) or egg substitutes.
-I add salt & pepper but you can add other seasonings, herbs, or parsley.
+You can also use half egg whites (from a carton) or egg substitute.
+I season with salt & black pepper, feel free to add other seasonings, herbs, or parsley.

 Vegetables – Bell peppers and diced onion add flavor.
-You can also try adding mushrooms, broccoli, spinach, or diced tomatoes.
+These muffins are versatile – try mushrooms, broccoli, chopped spinach, or diced tomatoes.

-Meat – Use ham, sausage, or bacon are yummy options in these egg muffins.
-You can use deli ham, leftover ham, or other leftover meats (like taco meat).
+Meat – Ham, sausage, or bacon are great options in these egg muffins.
+You can use deli ham, leftover ham, or other leftover meat.

 Cheese – Sharp cheddar is a great choice for these muffins but you can use almost any kind of cheese.
-Pepper jack or Monterey jack are other good options.
+Pepper Jack or Monterey Jack would taste great, too!

 How To Make Egg Muffins

-- Add the add-ins to the muffin tin and top with beaten egg.
+- Add the add-ins to the muffin wells and top with beaten egg.

-Refrigerator: Once baked, this egg muffin recipe will keep in the fridge for up to 5 days for a quick and easy make-ahead breakfast on the go!
+Refrigerator: Once baked, egg muffins can be kept in the fridge for up to 5 days.

 More Make-Ahead Breakfast Recipes